LED Factory Lights

-All other bulbs borrow a lot of their working mechanism from Thomas Edison's incandescent bulb.
-Flourescents, for example, have no filaments but have electrodes that emit electrons into a gas inside the tube.
+All other bulbs borrow the working mechanism from Thomas Edison's incandescent bulb.
+Fluorescents don't have filaments but electrodes that emit electrons into a gas inside the tube.
 The electrodes evaporate with time, burning out the fluorescent tube.

 LEDs have a very long lifespan because of the way they are designed.
 Why?
-They really never burn out.
+They never burn out.
 In fact, they have nothing to burn.
 They have no filaments and no oxidation or evaporation of components.
 They suffer no metal fatigue.
-While other bulbs have high levels of fragility, LEDs are extremely tough and have no glass components that may break.
+While other bulbs have high levels of fragility, LEDs are tough and have no glass components to break.

-Thanks to electro-luminescence, LEDs require very little electricity to power them and they produce negligible levels of infrared energy.
+Thanks to electro-luminescence, LEDs need little electricity to power them.
+They produce negligible levels of infrared energy.

 So, if they never burn out, why do they have a life expectancy rating?
-Well, LEDs may not burn out, but their light output will decrease over their incredibly long lifespans.
-However, they will still continue to produce 70% of their light until they reach the end of their lifespans.
+Well, LEDs may not burn out, but their light output will decrease over the lifespan.
+But, they will still continue to produce 70% of their light until they reach the end of their lifespans.

-When compared to other bulbs, LED's are extremely energy efficient, something that makes them perfect for factories and industrial spaces.
-In a LED, electricity passes through the semi-conductive material, sparking up the light emitting diodes.
+When compared to other bulbs, LED's are energy efficient.
+This makes them perfect for factories and industrial spaces.
+In a LED, electricity passes through the semi-conductive material, sparking up the diodes.

-A heat sink will absorb and release the little amount of heat generated in a process known as thermal management.
+A heat sink will absorb and release the small amount of heat generated in a process known as thermal management.
 Thanks to this process, LEDs do not release heat into the environment.
-Flourescents and HIDs, on the other hand, convert a whopping 80% of the energy they draw into heat.
+Flourescents and HIDs convert a whopping 80% of the energy they draw into heat.
 This means they only convert 20% into light.

 LEDs also disperse their light directionally over a 180-degree angle and not in 360 degrees like HID and fluorescent lighting.
 This eliminates the need for reflectors to redirect the light.
-LED lights for factories produce higher-quality light at half the average energy consumption of older lighting fixtures.
+LED lights for factories produce higher-quality light.
+And at half the average energy consumption of older lighting fixtures.

 Some factories run for 24 hours, which is why it makes so much financial sense to invest in LED technology.
-LED lights drastically lower a factory’s energy consumption, decrease the maintenance costs related to lighting, and help businesses to save a lot of money on electricity.
+LED lights lower a factory’s energy consumption and decrease the maintenance costs related to lighting.
+This helps businesses save a lot of money on electricity.

-And even though LED lights require a higher initial investment than other lighting systems, they will quickly offset the costs with their low running costs.
-Their longevity and reliability ensure that there’s minimal downtime, which makes them perfect for hectic production environments.
+LED lights need a higher initial investment than other lighting systems.
+Yet, this will be offset with their low running costs.
+The longevity and reliability ensure that there’s minimal downtime.
+Which makes them perfect for hectic production environments.

-There is a massive move towards LED lighting for factories because companies and decision-makers are realizing the numerous benefits they provide to industrial settings when compared to older light types.
+There is a massive move towards LED lighting for factories.
+Companies are realizing the many benefits they provide when compared to older lights.

-Industrial environments, such as a factory, can have a lot of potentially dangerous machine and processes going on at once.
-Improving the visibility with the higher quality of light that LED industrial factory lighting solutions provide will enable employees to avoid potential accidents, not otherwise avoidable with poor lighting that is caused from HPS or Metal Halide lamps.
+Industrial environments, such as factories, have a lot of dangerous machines and processes.
+Improving the visibility with higher quality LED lights enable employees to avoid accidents.
+Chances are greater with sub optimal HPS or Metal Halide lamps.
 We can EASILY replace 400W, 1000W and even 2000W HID, all while saving $'s.

-HPS and MH lights buzz, flicker, and output light in less-than-optimal color temperatures and quantities.
-This can slow down production, reducing daily output significantly.
-Being able to speed up output and efficiency can pay for itself, not including the direct cost saving benefits that industrial LED factory lighting offers.
+HPS and MH lights buzz, flicker, and have less-than-optimal color temperatures and quantities.
+This can slow down production, reducing daily output.
+Being able to speed up efficiency pays for itself.
+Not including the direct cost saving benefits that industrial LED factory lighting offers.

-While too little lighting in a factory can have hazardous effects, too much of it can cause glare and increase operational costs.
-A lighting designer, therefore, has to take into consideration the uses of the factory space and the lighting requirements before settling on any factory lighting fixtures.
+While too little lighting in a factory can be hazardous, too much of it can cause glare and up operational costs.
+A lighting pro has to take into consideration the uses of the factory space.
+Also the lighting requirements before settling on any factory lighting fixtures.

 There is no “one size fits all” light fixture for industrial locations.
-The Illuminating Engineering Society (IES) recommends that lighting designers always conduct a photometric analysis before recommending lighting solutions to factories.
+The Illuminating Engineering Society (IES) recommends lighting designers always do a photometric analysis before recommending any solutions.
 They should, for example, take an inventory of the available spaces, the occupants, and the functions of the spaces.

 The following are the most important considerations for factory lighting.

-There are different lux levels recommended for various industrial applications.
-A lux meter is used to ensure that illumination levels are perfect for a task, a space, and the workers working under the light.
+There are different lux levels recommendations for various industrial applications.
+A lux meter ensures illumination levels are perfect for a task, a space, and the workers.

 Below is a table highlighting the recommended lux levels for different industrial settings

 The light fixtures in factories may be exposed to excessive levels of dust, oil, or moisture.
-These fixtures must be able to withstand extreme conditions that are the norm in industrial settings.
+These fixtures need to withstand extreme conditions that's the norm in industrial settings.
 They should also have adequate protection against vibration and impact.
-Vibrations may be caused by the heavy machinery used in most factories.
-When exposed to extreme conditions, fluorescent lighting glass enclosures can shatter, exposing the products in the factory, the equipment, and the employees to risk.
+Vibrations may cause damage from the heavy machinery used in most factories.
+When in extreme conditions, fluorescents can shatter.
+This can expose the products, the equipment, and the employees to risk.

-Continuous vibrations can degrade lighting solutions that utilize fine filaments and delicate components.
-LED lights for factories do not have filaments or glass enclosures and are highly resistant to impact and vibrations in industrial settings.
+Continuous vibrations can degrade lighting solutions that use fine filaments and delicate components.
+LED lights for factories do not have filaments or glass enclosures.
+They are resistant to impact and vibrations in industrial settings.

-The lights should also have temperature protection features which enable them to function brilliantly in environments with very high or very low temperatures.
-The extreme ambient temperatures that are usually found in factories make LEDs more suitable for these settings than other lighting options.
+The lights should also have temperature protection features to function in high and low temp environments.
+The extreme ambient temperatures that are usually found in factories make LEDs more suitable.
 LED lights can work well in refrigerated warehouses with temperatures of up to -40°C.

 Most LED lights for factories have a high color rendering index of 80-90.
-This means that the workers in a factory will be able to accurately see the true colors of objects.
-A high CRI is very important in inspection areas, especially areas where products are inspected before they are released to the market.
-It is also highly important in paint manufacturing plants and other factories where accurate color discrimination is vital.
+This means that the workers in a factory actually see the true colors of objects.
+A high CRI is important in inspection areas.
+Especially areas where products are inspected before they are released to the market.
+It is also important in paint manufacturing plants where accurate color discrimination is vital.

-Traditional lighting systems like metal halide lamps and fluorescents have a low color rendering index that ranges between 50 and 65.
-When they are used in factories, there is a considerable deviation in colors.
+Traditional lighting systems, like metal halide and fluorescents, have a low CRI that ranges 50 to 65.
+When they are in factories, there is a considerable deviation in color.

 The maintenance costs of the lights is a very important consideration.
-If you use HID lighting solutions like high pressure sodium lamps, you will need to replace them every now and then, yearly on average.
-This is because traditional lighting solutions have a very high rate of lumen depreciation and lose most of their light output by the time they get to 40% of their rated lives.
+If you use HID solutions like high pressure sodium lamps, you will need to replace them yearly on average.
+This is because traditional lighting solutions have a high rate of lumen depreciation.
+They lose most of their light output by the time they get to 40% of their rated lives.

-The LED lights for factories sold by MyLEDLightingGuide have a rated life of 100,000 hours and can last for more than 10 years if they operate 24/7, or close to 30 years if they are switched on for 8 hours each day.
-If you use these lights, you will save a lot of money you would have spent on replacement lamps as well as the labor costs for installation and replacement.
+The LED lights for factories sold by MyLEDLightingGuide have a rated life of 100,000 hours.
+They last for more than 10 years if they operate 24/7, or close to 30 years if on for 8 hours a day.
+Using these lights will save a lot of money.
+You won't be replacing lamps and spending money on the labor for installation.

-Reducing factory lighting costs becomes practical and sustainable with LED lighting systems for factories.
+Reducing factory lighting costs is then practical and sustainable with LEDs for factories.
 With energy savings up to 75%, you can reduce a tremendous amount of energy consumption.
 Also , LED offers longer lifespans and reduced maintenance costs.